The Franchise Forum

 For example, say you're the new owner of a quick-service restaurant franchise.
 You have the option of borrowing a $400,000 loan with a three-year term and a 2% interest rate, or a $400,000 loan with a 10-year term and a 7% interest rate.
 The 2% loan has monthly payments of approximately $6,800 higher, which can be counterintuitive at first glance.

-"In this case, the term is far more important, because you're likely not going to be able to pay back that loan in three years," Ryan says.
+"In this case, the term is far more important, because you're likely not going to be able to pay back that loan in three years," Travis says.
 "You might go bankrupt trying to pay back such high monthly payments while also trying to keep your business afloat.
 Opting for the higher interest rate may be the smarter business decision."

 Cash flow is vital to franchise business owners, especially those just getting a new unit off the ground.
 Anything that inhibits cash flow is likely to interfere with overall business viability.

-"Rate affects repayment a lot less than people think it does," Ryan says.
+"Rate affects repayment a lot less than people think it does," Travis says.
 "If you run amortization tables on the difference between a half-point interest rate on payments on a seven-year term loan, you'd be amazed at how little the difference is."

 Additionally, longer term lengths can help franchise owners expand their portfolios more quickly.
 Less money spent on monthly payments means increased liquidity to be used opening new units.